Mesa Verde National Park

 Text-to-speech Audio

-The Pueblo developed an advanced culture.
-It is likely that society was stratified and matrilineal and that tasks (farming, pottery making, hunting, cooking, etc.) were specialized.
-The Pueblo were also connected to vast trade networks that stretched to the Pacific Coast and to the south.
+The Anasazi developed into an advanced culture.
+It is likely that society was stratified and matrilineal.
+It is also believed that farming and crafting were specialized among the Anasazi from their old days.
+The Anasazi were also connected to vast trade networks that stretched to the Pacific Coast and to the south.
 Archaeologists have discovered seashells that came from the Pacific and turquoise, cotton, and pottery from areas to the south.
+Pottery is also led on to be another popular pastime of the Anasazi that they brought into their advanced society.
+There is also rock art that is found scarcely throughout the region and in the caves.

 Sources